 What is this program designed to do?

 This program is designed to encourage volunteerism in our community, and to reward those who give of themselves so that others may benefit.
-It is tailor made for those individuals in need of assistance who lack a background of community service in any of our key qualifying populations.
+It is tailor made for individuals who have resided in AZ for at least one year prior to application and are in need of assistance.
+This program is open to those with a demonstrated financial hardship.

 What can this program offer to me?

-Individuals who are in need of a service dog, but are unable to afford this expense will be provided with the opportunity to donate 250 hours of community service to earn their service dog training.
+Individuals who are in need of a service dog, but are unable to afford this expense will be provided with the opportunity to donate 350 hours of volunteer service to the FSDS to earn a half scholarship to cover the cost of their service dog training.
+This program does not provide assistance to private organizations seeking a facility dog.

 Are there any non-training associated costs?

 Yes.
 There is a cost of $250 for you to complete the online didactic training.
 The cost of the actual classroom training, including canine first aid and CPR training, will be waived for participants of this program.
-The FSDS trains purebred golden retrievers and the typical cost to obtain such a puppy from a reputable breeder averages between $1,500-$2,000.
-Thus, participants of this program are able to obtain a suitable dog at a greatly discounted cost.
+The FSDS trains purebred golden retrievers and the typical cost to obtain such a puppy from a reputable breeder averages between $1,800-$2,000.
+The FSDS must then send a trainer to temperament test, procure and home the dog.
+Thus, the cost for the FSDS to obtain a dog is substantial.
+The PCP is designed to cover training costs, not procurement costs.

 This program is simple, fun and rewarding.
 Just follow some simple steps: